brihernandez/GunsAndBullets/README.md

 ### Gimballing
 ![Gimbal](Screenshots/gimbal.gif)

 An optional feature that I often find myself repeatedly implementing is gimballing guns.
 The idea behind this is to allow the gun to hit a precise point without necessarily aiming the gun directly at that point.
-This is very useful for things such as auto-aim, AI controlled weapons, and ensuring that guns hit the crosshair.
+This is very useful for things such as auto-aim, AI controlled weapons, and ensuring that guns converge on a crosshair.

 `Gimbal Range` describes how far off-boresight the gun can hit a specified target.
 To enable this feature, set the `UseGimballedAiming` property on the gun component to `true`.
 Use the `TargetPosition` to assign a world position for the gun to try to aim at.
-As long as `UseGimballedAiming` is true, the gun will try its best to hit that position.
+As long as `UseGimballedAiming` is true, the gun will try its best to hit `TargetPosition`.

 ### Limitations
 As with the bullets, I feel this component is generic enough to cover 90% of the use cases I'm interested in with little to no modification.
 However, there is one caveat to keep in mind.